Partnership Change: How To Plan Ahead With a Buy-Sell Agreement

 As noted above, a buyout agreement will generally spell out what kinds of events will trigger a buyout option.
 These events typically include:

-- The retirement of a partner,
+- The retirement of a partner

-- A divorce settlement agreement in which a former spouse of a partner is going to receive an ownership interest in the business,
+- A divorce settlement agreement in which a former spouse of a partner is going to receive an ownership interest in the business

-- A foreclosure of a debt that was secured by a partnership interest,
+- A foreclosure of a debt that was secured by a partnership interest

-- The death, permanent disability or incapacity of a partner.
+- The death, permanent disability, or incapacity of a partner

 Why Do I Need a Buyout Agreement?

 If you and your partners do not have a buyout agreement, your partnership might have to be dissolved by the law if one partner decides to leave the state and start his how business in another.
 This would force you and your partners to divide all the assets of the business and start building from scratch.

-Even if your partnership is not coming to an end, you and your partners may still disagree on who should buyout an ownership interest of a departing partner and how much the ownership interest should be bought for.
+Even if your partnership is not coming to an end, you and your partners may still disagree on who should buy an ownership interest of a departing partner and how much the ownership interest should be bought for.
 There have been numerous legal battles over the valuation of an ownership interest at the time of sale because the business owners forgot to make a buyout agreement where they set a valuation formula.
 This could lead to costly litigation and business delays.

 Lastly, buyout agreements also dictate what kinds of outsiders can buy into a partnership.
 If you do not have a buyout agreement in place, you may end up running your business with someone that is distasteful to you.

-Need Legal Help with a Buy Sell Agreement?
+Need Legal Help With a Buy-Sell Agreement?